 - All campsites include toilets and most have showers and running water

 - Accommodation upgrade package includes Mt Elizabeth Homestead, El Questro and Lake Argyle (4 Nights Total).
 Rooms at Mt Elizabeth and Lake Argyle have shared bathroom facilities.
+Limited options to upgrade so please ask in advance.

 - No suitcases are allowed between Broome and Darwin.
 Soft bags or backpacks only will be excepted with a maximum weight of 15 kg and a small carry-on bag.